edgio-docs/edgio-docs/src/guides/v7/upgrading.md

 ## Step 12: Configure your Firewall {/*configure-your-firewall*/}

 {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 7 uses a different set of IP blocks than previous versions.
-This means you need to update your firewall to allow:
+This means that you need to update your firewall to allow:

 -   **API Domain:** You must allow traffic from the following domain: `api.{{ PRODUCT_NAME_LOWER }}.app`.
 If you plan on deploying to a development or CI/CD environment, then you will also need to allow this domain for the firewall for those environments.
 -   **IP Blocks:** You must allow traffic from {{ PRODUCT }} IP blocks if you plan on using origin configuration(s) (aka backends).